danielq1985/si_expansion_public/README.md

   - Example: Zip code Y has a frequency score of 2 and a monetary score of 1 a total of 3 - then labeled 'Mid'
   - Example: Zip code Z has a frequency score of 2 and a monetary score of 3 a total of 5 - then labeled 'Low'
 - Where are our top performers?
-  - Filter data by 'Top' Performers
+  - Filter data by 'Top' performers label
   - Sort data by frequency count and monetary sum, keeping our top 5
     - Our top performing zips: 80919, 80920, 80906, 80921, 80132